This work is funded by a grant from the National Science Foundation's Advanced Technological Education program (DUE 2055036).

 become part of an exciting, fun, and collaborative community.

-Faculty and students with varying levels of experience in working with antibodies are encouraged to apply.
+Faculty, students, and industry members with varying levels of experience in working with antibodies are encouraged to apply.
 Participants will be selected based on experience and motivation to attend.
 Applicants from community colleges will receive the highest priority.
 Participants must be US-based.
+The event is virtual.

-Affordable Antibody Engineering: (level = beginner - advanced) This project focuses on developing a low-tech antibody screening method (yeast display) for undergraduate classrooms.
+Affordable Antibody Engineering: (ongoing, level = beginner - advanced) This project focuses on developing a low-tech antibody screening method for undergraduate classrooms.
 This method will enable academic institutions with low budgets to offer antibody engineering experience to their students without expensive equipment.